By Caroline M.L. Potter

 - Tell Your People — in Person: Ryan says your network is your best resource for finding new opportunities, but use it with caution.
 "Because even our most well-meaning friends can inadvertently spill the beans in unfortunate ways, it's best to share this news in person, while you're looking in someone's eyes," she says.
 This will allow you to stress how important discretion is.

 - Mix and Mingle: Start going to face-to-face networking events to expand your network.
 To keep things discrete, Ryan advises, "Don't announce, 'I'm job hunting.'
 Instead, tell other attendees, 'I work for XYZ Company doing A, B and C. Of course, like everyone else, I've got my eyes open right now.'"

-- Build Your Profile to Raise Your Profile: Network from the comfort of your own home by creating or expanding your BeKnown and LinkedIn profiles.
-"Build your [professional networking profiles] and network by inviting friends and colleagues -- all but the people you work with right now -- to join your network," Ryan says.
+- Build Your Profile to Raise Your Profile: Network from the comfort of your own home by creating or expanding and LinkedIn profile.
+"Build your [professional networking profiles] and network by inviting friends and colleagues — all but the people you work with right now — to join your network," Ryan says.

 - Tap Your Resources When Doing Research: When thinking about where you want to work next, Ryan says look first to your network.
 "Begin to research employers and reach out to them through trusted friends and colleagues who either work there now, used to work there or know people who can make introductions to the employer for you."

 - Expand Your Network and Knowledge Online: Another way to build your network is to participate in online discussion groups.
 "Look for groups devoted to job search and career topics to grow your knowledge base and contacts," Ryan says.